 How do you know if your company has the technology for virtual caregiver education events?
 If you have a large conference room that you use for events or if you rent or use another venue, it’s likely there is a room-based video conferencing system.

 If you intend to host a multi-site meeting, you will want to contact the technology manager in your company to confirm the requirements.
-Don’t worry if you’re not a technology expert, we connect the technology experts and let them work out the details.
+Don’t worry if you’re not a technology expert, Pamela can connect with the technology experts and let them work out the details.

 Broadcast Video Conferencing

-Broadcast quality video conferencing and webinars are similar to the quality of attending a live conference with all of the audiovisual bells and whistles.
+Livestream broadcast-quality video conferencing and webinars are similar to the quality of attending a live conference with all of the audiovisual bells and whistles.
 You invite employees, vendors, prospects, or colleagues to gather in a conference room or another venue.
-The opportunity exists to have pre- and post communication and follow-up with the group.
+The opportunity exists to have pre-and-post communication and follow-up with the group.

-The venue used for caregiving speaker video broadcast conferencing programs by Pamela D Wilson is a broadcast studio equipped for high-speed video conferencing, webinars, or live streaming sessions broadcast through YouTube, Facebook, or other channels.
-The professional staff operates the broadcast equipment to ensure a seamless event.
+Pamela D Wilson uses Livestream online technology programs that can broadcast live from a studio in Denver, Colorado.
+Depending on your needs, professional staff can operate the broadcast equipment to ensure a seamless event.
 Confirmation of compatible equipment and testing occurs with your company technology manager or hired professionals before the caregiver education event.